Illinois Traffic Violation and DUI Lawyers

 Many Illinois residents are unsure of what SR-22 is.

-SR-22 is a like a regular insurance policy except that it files a document with the Secretary of State’s office letting them know that you have valid insurance.
+SR-22 is like a regular insurance policy except that it files a document with the Secretary of State’s office letting them know that you have valid insurance.
 Sometimes, it is referred to as “high risk” or “financial responsibility” insurance.

 The insurance company of anyone required to obtain SR-22 insurance sends proof of coverage to the Secretary of State.
-If SR-22 insurance expires or is cancelled, the Secretary of State’s Office will immediately suspend that person’s driver’s license.
+If SR-22 insurance expires or is canceled, the Secretary of State’s Office will immediately suspend that person’s driver’s license.
 This suspension will not be lifted until SR-22 insurance has been reinstated.

 You are also able to get a non-owners SR-22 policy.
 This covers you even if you do not have a vehicle.
 This type of policy covers you driving anyone else’s vehicle.
 You can even get an SR-22 policy if your license is suspended.
 Some people are concerned with the cost of the SR-22 policy.
 By shopping around, you should be able to find one that can be affordable for you.